Temporary pavement licence

 These licences are normally dealt with by Nottinghamshire County Council but to help more businesses after coronavirus the Government introduced the Business and Planning Act 2020 to allow local councils to grant temporary pavement licences.

-All temporary pavement licences issued by us will expire on 30 September 2021, when the process goes back to being run by Nottinghamshire County Council.
+All temporary pavement licences issued by us will expire on 30 September 2021, however on 20 July 2021 the Government announced that the temporary pavement licence scheme will be extended until 30 September 2022, when the process goes back to being run by Nottinghamshire County Council.

 A list of current applications for temporary pavement licences can be found in the related documents section of this page.